So I'm pulling this helmet conversation out of the comments of another post so that it doesn't overwhelm or confuse that issue.

 Though I haven't embraced the Copenhagenization "pedestrian/motorist helmet" meme I was using those activities as examples.
-I don't believe in memes in general as I find them shrill.
 Still I might wonder about certain types of walking.
 What if you're drunk?
-Would your chance of getting serious head injury while walking being greater than cycling sober?
+Would your chance of getting serious head injury while walking be greater than cycling sober?
 What about drunk at night?
 What about drunk at night and in the snow and ice?
 I mean, I've seen drunk people walk in the snow and they fall down a lot.
 So should they wear a helmet?

 Somehow old guy thinks this means I'm arguing against helmet use.

 You know as I think about it, I really find it reprehensible that some novice reading this thread would see how you, a paragon of bicycling wisdom, are arguing against using a helmet.